project-imprimis/libprimis/doc/engine.md

 only applies when in a team mode and is ignored otherwise.
 The teams are indexed as 0 for no restriction, 1 for just the first team (blue) and 2 for just the second team (red).

+### 3.1.10 Teledests
+---

+The complement to the teleporter entity, teledests are the location where a player appears after going through a teleporter.
+Teledests need to be assigned to a channel with the same index as the corresponding teleporter in order to work; this means that a single pair of teleporter/teledest entities should be the exclusive members of a channel.
+Players and actors who enter a teleporter will then reappear instantaneously at the point where the teledest is placed;
+in this respect it behaves somewhat similarly to a playerstart entity.

+#### Attributes

+Teledests have two attributes, corresponding to the channel that they operate on and the yaw orientation of the player as they leave the teledest.

+#### 0: `yaw`

+The `yaw` attribute of the teledest sets the orientation about the z-axis where the player spawns.
+This orientation is always enforced: players coming through the teleporter and appearing at the teledest will always face in this yaw direction.
+As with the rest of the vectors in the game, this angle counts clockwise as the degrees increment.

+#### 1: `channel`

+As with the corresponding attribute in the `teleport` entity, the `channel` attribute sets the channel that the teledest will "listen" on to link with a teleporter entity.
+A pair of teleporter/teledest entities should have exclusive use of a single channel, but as there is essentially no limit on the size of the `channel` index, this should be of little concern.